tkdweber/euptf2/README.md

 if (!require("devtools")){install.packages("devtools"); library(devtools)}
 if (!require("euptf2")){devtools::install_github("tkdweber/euptf2"); library(euptf2)}
 ```
+Please note that Rtools.exe has to be installed from , if not done before.

 The content of the package can be made available by loading it into the R session:

 ```{r eval=FALSE}